 We are the region's leading landscape design firm, and have been since 1981.
 Serving Chattaroy, Colbert, Deer Park, Liberty Lake, Mead, Newman Lake, Newport, Nine Mile Falls, Otis Orchards, Spokane Valley, and surrounding areas.

-Spring is in full swing, and as this is the time of year when many people's focus shifts to gardening and lawn care, we decided to offer some tips for fertilizing.
-With the proper care, your yard can flourish, and you can enjoy lush grass all summer long!
+Spring is in full swing!
+This is the time of year when people's focus shifts to gardening and lawn care, so we decided to offer some tips for fertilizing.
+With the proper care, you can enjoy lush grass all summer long!

 If your soil is compact and needs aerating, do this before applying fertilizer.
-This way, the earth will be loose, and the nutrients will have an easier time soaking down into the roots.
+This will loosen the earth and allow the nutrients to soak down into the roots.
 When choosing a fertilizer mix, you may be overwhelmed with all of the different options.
 In the spring, choose a nitrogen-rich fertilizer.
 If you prefer organic options, you can also use compost.

-As for applying the fertilizer, use a hand-help or drop-spreader depending on the size of your lawn and the type of mix (the fertilizer's box or bag should explain which tool best distributes the seed).
+For application, use a hand-help or drop-spreader depending on the size of your lawn and the type of mix (the fertilizer's box or bag should explain which tool best distributes the seed).
 Thoroughly fertilize the entire yard, but ensure there is not so much that the ground is completely covered.
 You want to provide nutrients, not suffocate the soil.
-One application in the spring and one in the fall should be plenty to help jump-start your grass for lush growth all year!
+One application in the spring and one in the fall should be plenty to help jump-start your grass for lush growth all year long!
 Regularly leave short grass clippings on the lawn to provide plenty of nourishment throughout the season.

-Follow these tips (and seek advice from your local gardener), and you can expect to see positive results as soon as this summer!
+Follow these tips (and seek advice from your local gardener when needed) and you can expect results as soon as this summer!